yunshiuan/tomnet-project/models/working_model/test_on_human_data/Readme.txt

 (1) Sign in to server: ssh gibmsadmin@140.112.122.160 (pw: See https://gitlab.com/brain-and-mind-lab/notes-for-bml/bmlab-wiki-home/wikis/server#gibms_server%E6%95%99%E5%AD%B8%E6%96%87%E4%BB%B6)
 (2) Data path: '/var/www/html/bmlab/ai-robo/game/data'
 (3) Note that the txt file is very similar to the simulated txt, except for
-	- This is handled by 'convert_human_data_format.R'
+	- This is handled by 'convert_human_data_format.R' to ensure the format of human data to be the same as the simulated data.
 	(i) there are commas at the start of each line
 	(ii) there is no 'S'.
 So should take the first position as the position of 'S'.
 	(iii) there is no 'Maze:' at the first line